 It is important to avoid accidentally capturing bumble bees when netting insects with any kind of sampling equipment.
 Netting individual butterflies, moths, dragonflies, or beetles may be allowed, when it is certain that other insects will not be captured.
 If being done as part of educational activities, netting should be closely supervised by Arboretum staff (e.g., netting monarch butterflies to tag them).

 Sweeping should not be done in areas where bumble bees may be present (especially rusty-patched bumble bees).
 This includes areas with forbs in bloom, and areas with appropriate ground nesting sites.
-Sweeping on lawns may be allowed, if there are no flowers (such as creeping Charlie or clovers) in bloom in the lawn.
+Sweeping on lawns may be allowed if there are no flowers (such as creeping Charlie or clovers) in bloom on the lawn.